Promotion of migration of talents

 A model for international recruitment

-The model for international recruitment compiles of four parts:
+The four areas of the model for international recruitment are

 Project for the development of immigrant legislation and permit procedures